craftcms/cms/docs/searching.md

 When you do this, each of the elements returned will have a `searchScore` attribute set, which reveals what their search score was.

 > See our [Search Form](dev/examples/search-form.md) tutorial for a complete example of listing dynamic search results.

-## Rebuilding your Search Indexes

-Craft does its best to keep its search indexes as up-to-date as possible, but there are a couple things that might render portions of them inaccurate.
-If you suspect that your search indexes don’t have the latest and greatest data, you can have Craft rebuild them with the Rebuild Search Indexes tool in Settings.